-From the St. George's Heritage and Visitor Centre on Main Street, which also houses an interesting display and DVD show on local history, follow the brass plaque trail to the Workhouse Attic Memorial.
+The St George's Heritage and Visitor Centre on Main Street, Carrick-on-Shannon, houses an interesting display and DVD show on local history.
+Follow the brass plaque trail to the Workhouse Attic Memorial.

-The adjacent reading room provides an opportunity to look through reproduced copies of the Carrick Workhouse Board of Guardian's Minute Books (1843 - 1850) and to browse other evocative items of interest, including a selection of local emigration records.
+The adjacent reading room provides an opportunity to look through reproduced copies of the Carrick Workhouse Board of Guardian's Minute Books, 1843 to 1850, and to browse other poignant items of interest, including a selection of local emigration records.

 A famine graveyard in the grounds is a further legacy of this dark chapter of Irish history